FZJ-IEK3-VSA/ethos.REFLOW/README.md

 The script will copy the necessary files while excluding specific files and directories such as'example_workflows', 'contributors.txt', 'LICENSE.txt', and the .git directory.

-4. Make your first commit and push to the remote repository:
+4. Navigate back to your own project repo to your first commit and push to the remote repository:
 ```bash
 git add .
 ```